Cerebellum-Network/docs.cere.network/ddc/protocols/ddc-url.md

     org/ORGANIZATION_NAME/buc/BUCKET_NAME/

 BUCKET_NAME is a mutable alias to a bucket.
 Bucket names exist within an *organization*, and can be freely chosen by owners of the organization.
-An organization itself has a unique name (ORGANIZATION_NAME), which must be claimed and controlled by user accounts in the DDC name system, on the Cere blockchain.
+The organization itself has a name (ORGANIZATION_NAME), which is unique within the DDC network, and which must be claimed and controlled by user accounts on the Cere blockchain.
 A `org/…/buc/…/` query can be resolved to find the ID of a bucket.

 ## Web URLs - The gateway from the web to DDC